 Although the price seems high, especially for an IEM made by TRN, the Bax is the cheapest IEM on the market with Sonion EST drivers.
 The closest contender costs 180$ more with the same driver configuration.
 Let’s find out how the TRN Bax holds up.

-TRN Bax is the most sensitive IEM that I came across, tested both with Shanling UA3 and Cayin RU6, I never had volume levels so low in any IEM.
-Even though I like listening mostly at high volume levels, %20 of the scale was more than enough, from 4.4mm balanced output.
+TRN Bax is the most sensitive IEM that I have come across, tested both with Shanling UA3 and Cayin RU6, and I never had volume levels so low in any IEM.
+Even though I like listening mostly at high volume levels, %20 of the scale was more than enough, from a 4.4mm balanced output.

 If TRN Bax sounding too “soft” or boring for an EST tribrid IEM is your concern, no worries.
 Vocals are meticulously worked in tonality which I’d imagine being a nightmare acquiring this tuning from scratch.
 Mids show a natural tone that also hints at some mild shine and crisp lushness brought from the EST driver.
 I love this impression of “being unique and familiar at the same time” vibe going on with TRN Bax’s tonality.
 It’s just wonderfully balanced between reference and fun.
 Vocals also carry subtle strength and coolness without getting shouty or wacky in tone.

 The EST drivers of course have to be another fun factor of TRN Bax.
-Trebles are smoothly transitioned from the upper mids and offer a comfortably open-field environment.
+Trebles are smoothly transitioned from the upper mids and offer a comfortable open-field environment.
 The texture of EST trebles varies by different IEMs from soft to roast crisp.
-As for Bax, the Spring tip towards the crisp side but only to an extent of securing a good tightness.
+As for Bax, the Spring tips towards the crisp side but only to the extent of securing a good tightness.
 Highs are analytical as expected from EST drivers with tonality and brightness that blends coherently with lows and mids.